uktrade/modification-pre-commit/README.md

 ## pre-commit

-Forked from https://github.com/pre-commit/pre-commit - this allows for files to be modified by pre-commit hooks without returning a non-zer exit code, meaning that black and fitness-functions can be ran within the pre-commit process and two commits are not necessary.
+Forked from https://github.com/pre-commit/pre-commit - this allows for files to be modified by pre-commit hooks without returning a non-zero exit code, meaning that black and fitness-functions can be ran within the pre-commit process and two commits are not necessary.

 A framework for managing and maintaining multi-language pre-commit hooks.